GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 A femur which has arcane markings carved into it, ecplaining some ritual.
 On a critical hit, *treat as a necrotic attack*.
 If the wielder has any spell sickness, *the attack inflicted is necrotic*.
 Can be found in any size.

+**Sormreir** (*unique*)
+$1,225 , neg.
+Broadhead Arrow
+Not a weapon per se, but a magical piece of ammunition of fine craftsmanship.
+Its shadt is alder wood and the fletching are shishpare feathers.
+When making an attack roll, *roll a d4 as well.
+Depending on the result, the arrow will deal a different critical hit effect.
+It also gains a bonus for the purpose of determining if it is a critical hit equal to the d4 result.
+If 1, it is fire.
+If 2, it is radiant, if 3 it is elsctric, if 4 it is piercing*.
+If the user knows the arrow's name, they may choose to influct the traditional critical hit effect instead.
+Additionally, *the arrow will always find its way back in their possession within 1d10 minutes so long as they are the most recent pwrson to know its name and possess it*.

 **Torch Of Dulzorn**
 $1,000 , 4 lb.
 Mace